get-convex/geospatial/README.md

 ## Querying the points nearest a query point

-You can also query for the points closest to a given point.
+You can also query for the points closest to a given point, optionally limiting to a maximum distance (in meters).

 ```ts
 // convex/index.ts